morpc-gohio/aqi-widget/README.md

 ## Using the Widget
-Within the HTML file of the page where you want the widget to be displayed, ensure that the following is included between the <head></head> tags or right before the closing BODY tag:
+Within the HTML file of the page where you want the widget to be displayed, ensure that the following is included between the HEAD tag or right before the closing BODY tag:

 ```